Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Abstract

 \section{Abstract}

-We investigate the bifurcation of a homogeneous stationary state of Vlasov-Newton equation in one dimension, in presence of a small dissipation modeled by a Fokker-Planck operator.
-Depending on the relative size of the dissipation and the unstable eigenvalue, we find three different regimes: for a very small dissipation, the system behaves as a pure Vlasov equation; for a strong enough dissipation, the dynamics presents similarities with a standard dissipative bifurcation; in addition, we identify an intermediate regime interpolating between the two previous ones.
-This work relies on an unstable manifold expansion, performed using Bargman representation for the functions and operators analyzed.
-The resulting series are estimated with Mellin transform techniques. \\\\ {Keywords\/}: Vlasov-Fokker-Planck equation; unstable manifold expansion; Bargman representation; Mellin transform.
+We investigate the dynamics close to a homogeneous stationary state of Vlasov equation in one dimension, in presence of a small dissipation modeled by a Fokker-Planck operator.
+When the stationary state is stable, we show the stochastic stability of Landau poles.
+When the stationary state is unstable, depending on the relative size of the dissipation and the unstable eigenvalue, we find three distinct nonlinear regimes: for a very small dissipation, the system behaves as a pure Vlasov equation; for a strong enough dissipation, the dynamics presents similarities with a standard dissipative bifurcation; in addition, we identify an intermediate regime interpolating between the two previous ones.
+The non linear analysis relies on an unstable manifold expansion, performed using Bargmann representation for the functions and operators analyzed.
+The resulting series are estimated with Mellin transform techniques. \\\\ {Keywords\/}: Vlasov-Fokker-Planck (VFP) equation; Landau damping; stochastic stability; bifurcation; Bargmann representation; Mellin transform.